-As the four LITPs, in collaboration with the State, have worked to install, implement, and scale-up evidence-based practices, fidelity of implementation has started to emerge.
-Three out of the four SSIP LITPs have reached full implementation, with 50% or more staff trained to fidelity, using the RBI Implementation Checklist.
+As the four LITPs, in collaboration with the State, have worked to install, implement, and scale-up evidence-based practices, fidelity of implementation continues to emerge.
+All four SSIP LITPs have reached full implementation of the RBI, with 50% or more staff trained to fidelity, using the RBI Implementation Checklist.

 With the shift during Phase III, Year 2 of reflective coaching as the evidence-based adult interaction style to support any early intervention strategy, each of the four SSIP LITPs focused on reflective coaching at the practitioner level as well as with colleagues this year.
 All four SSIP programs worked hand-in-hand with Shelden & Rush to improve their reflective coaching practices to fidelity.
-One LITP is in full implementation of reflective coaching practices and two are in initial implementation and working towards full implementation.
-The fourth and largest SSIP LITP is in the installation stage of implementation for reflective coaching.
-This year they focused on staff buy-in and have specific plans to move forward with training an initial cohort of staff to fidelity over the next year.
-To continue capacity building around reflective coaching practices to fidelity with families and colleagues, 17 out of 18 Master Coaches reached fidelity of the practice.
-Master Coaches are available to support early intervention staff in each of the four SSIP LITPs with another seven LITPs having Master Coaches to continue capacity building around reflective coaching as the State moves toward scale-up.
+One LITP is in full implementation of reflective coaching practices and three are in initial implementation and working towards full implementation.
+The largest SSIP LITP in the initial implementation stage has developed and begun a phased plan for training and six months of follow up coaching with all providers from Drs.
+Shelden and Rush.
+All four SSIP LITPs and another seven LITPs have Master Coaches trained to fidelity to continue capacity building around reflective coaching as the State moves toward scale-up.